 Assertion: “USFWS comment letters have been submitted to local and federal permitting authorities recommending new restrictions and establishing new concerns that had never been discussed with Tribal staff prior.”

-Response: Beginning in April of 2016, the Refuge and Tribal Natural Resources Staff discussed the need for specificity regarding access, so that potential disturbance could be assessed.
-The specificity requested has not been provided in any of the publicly available application materials related to this operation.
-The confusing, changing and wide-ranging information regarding frequency of access, the number of individuals needed to manage all aspects of the aquaculture operation and the assignment of a boat access area (see timetable below), led to a re-evaluation of the potential for disturbance and adjustment of the recommended work windows.
+Response: Beginning in April 2016, the Refuge and Tribal Natural Resources Staff discussed the need for specificity regarding access, so that potential disturbance could be assessed.
+The specific information on access requested by the Service of the Tribe has not been provided in any of the publicly available application materials related to this operation.
+The confusing, changing and wide-ranging information from the Tribe regarding frequency of access, the number of individuals needed to manage all aspects of the aquaculture operation, and the assignment of a boat access area (see timetable below) led to a re-evaluation of the potential for disturbance and adjustment of the recommended work windows.
 The combination of shorebird and waterfowl migration and wintering seasons lasts from August through mid-May.
 As a result, it is necessary to restrict activities within the site during these sensitive seasons.

 Timeline of Application Changes (re: access) and Comments